This is a series of posts about Italy, Malta, and Spain that starts here.

 All this is background to saying that—having been schooled by nuns for 14 years— when I saw this nun I knew her type.
 In fact, she was a dead ringer for Sister Mara, my 8th grade teacher.
 I recognized the glassy-eyes, the never failing smile, and most of all, the enthusiasm to share what she had discovered with others, whether they were interested or not.

 Fervently religious, or mentally ill?
 They are often intertwined, regardless of the faith.
 None of this was triggering Lynn, who has neither Catholic or Jewish baggage.

 The art, pamphlets, and books were all by and about some guy—possibly still alive and living in a monastery or cave in the mountains—who had converted from Judaism to Catholicism after having a vision.
 He was an artist, a poet, and (naturally) a visionary, the nun told me breathlessly in Español muy rapido.

-The art reminded me of Peter Max (example below), which made me wonder if her visionary also took drugs, but it was executed like my three-year-old nephew’s drawings, which feature people with pumpkin heads and tooth-pick legs.
+The art reminded me of Peter Max (image removed due to copyright), which made me wonder if her visionary also took drugs, but it was executed like my three-year-old nephew’s drawings, which feature people with pumpkin heads and tooth-pick legs.